-- be a medium to long term industry-led collaborative research project to solve industry-identified problems and improve the competitiveness, productivity and sustainability of Australian industries - include an industry-focused education and training program.
+- be a medium to long term industry-led collaborative research project aimed at solving industryidentified problems and improving the competitiveness, productivity and sustainability of Australian industries - include an industry-focused education and training program.
 This must include, but is not limited to, a PhD program which complements the research program and increases engagement, technology development, skilled employees and R&D capacity within industry entities - implement strategies which build the R&D capacity within SMEs, and - deploy research outputs and encourage take-up by industry.